holoviz/lumen/docs/dashboard.md

 The `@csv.websites.url` syntax will look up a `Source` called 'csv', request a table called 'websites' and then feed the 'url' column in that table to the `urls` parameter of the `WebsiteSource`.

+## Local components

+While Lumen ships with a wide range of components users may also define custom components in files which live alongside the `dashboard.yml` file.
+Specifically Lumen will automatically import `filters.py`, `sources.py`, `transforms.py` and `views.py` if these files exist alongside the dashboard specification.